collective/collective.recipe.backup/README.rst

 ``locationprefix``
     Location of the folder where all other backup and snapshot folders will be created.
 Defaults to ``var/``.
+    Note that this does not influence where we look for a source filestorage or blobstorage.

 ``only_blobs``
     Only backup the blobstorage, not the ``Data.fs`` filestorage.
 False